 Mediclinic is actively recruiting new staff and reallocating staff between hospitals where possible, and even other provinces, to better manage the effects of an increased workload.
 These contingency plans help hospital management plan for sudden shortages, in case of an outbreak, while maintaining our customary high standard of clinical patient care.

 It is important to note that while Mediclinic hospitals’ high care and intensive care units in these affected regions are under strain, the majority of patients are admitted to general wards and receive the appropriate care without needing high-flow oxygen or ventilation systems.

 This means two things: first, as the National Institute of Communicable Diseases has reiterated, about 80% of COVID-19 cases are mild, and the vast majority of people can stay at home and get better without hospital treatment.

 Second, it means the challenge to beat this new surge of COVID-19 cases is in all of our hands.
 Prevention is always preferable to the cure, says Dr De Villiers.
 “Non-pharmaceutical interventions are the most effective, and the easiest to implement – we are talking about some fairly simple behavioural changes.
 If we can make it a habit to think about where our hands have been, and how close we are to other people, we can keep the spread of this disease to a manageable level.”

 Remember these 7 simple steps to prevent the transmission of COVID-19:

-- Wash your hands regularly with soap or an alcohol-based hand sanitiser.
+- Wash your hands regularly with soap and water or use an alcohol-based hand sanitiser.